 However, please be aware that these in Peru legal products may violate the laws of other countries and be prohibited.
 Bringing them over the border to other countries might result in hefty fines or even imprisonment for drug possession / smuggling.
 You should also know that the consumption may result in a positive drug test for cocaine.

 On the other hand, you should be aware that cocaine is far away from coca leaves!
 The production, sale and trafficking of coca paste (paco) and cocaine hydrochloride are illegal in Peru; the possession restricted to a few grams for personal use only (see below under Peruvian Drug Laws).

-Persons apprehended with cocaine or other illegal substances will face immediate arrest, long interrogations, and imprisonment for usually 5 up to 15 years, or in worst cases even 25 years often without being granted remission or extradition to their home country.
+Persons apprehended with cocaine or other illegal substances will face immediate arrest, long interrogations, and imprisonment for usually 5 up to 15 years, or in worst cases even 25 years, often without being granted remission or extradition to their home country.
 Having seen the conditions in Peruvian prisons, I’m sure you don’t want to spend there one minute.
-And as the PNP anti-narcotics unit at the airport for example is quite fit, think twice before smuggling anything out of the country or doing someone a favor.
+And as the PNP anti-narcotics unit at the airport, for example, is quite fit and alert, think twice before smuggling anything out of the country or doing someone a favor.